kessler/qool/readme.md

 - enhance tests
 - implement length property
 - should we have a version of dequeue that "waits" if the queue is empty
+- expiry for enqueued items
+- dequeue ttl - items reappear in the queue if consumer did not confirm they were processed

 [MIT](http://opensource.org/licenses/MIT) © yaniv kessler